 Cortisol blocks the production of T3, which is why the ashwagandha helps the conversion of T4 (inactive) to T3 (active) by lowering cortisol and the stress response.

-If you are finding yourself needing more of a stimulant but is also an adaptogen, I would recomend Eleuthero root.
+If you are finding yourself needing more of a stimulant but is also an adaptogen, I would recommend Eleuthero Root by Herb Pharm.

 The Liver Health product contains dandelion, milk thistle, Oregon grape root, artichoke leaf, schisandra, and fennel.